Marquette vs. Vermont: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +2000

-- In terms of its odds to win the national championship (+2000), Marquette is 10th-best in the country.
-It is three spots below that, 13th-best, according to computer rankings.
+- Marquette is 10th-best in college basketball in terms of its odds to win the national championship (+2000), but only 13th-best, according to computer rankings.

-- The Golden Eagles' national championship odds have jumped from +16000 at the start of the season to +2000, the 36th-biggest change among all teams.
+- Oddsmakers have moved the Golden Eagles' national championship odds up from +16000 at the start of the season to +2000.
+Among all teams in college basketball, that is the 35th-biggest change.

-- With odds of +2000, Marquette has been given a 4.8% chance of winning the national championship.
+- Marquette has a 4.8% chance of winning the national championship, based on its moneyline odds.

+- Vermont has a 0% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.